ethanp/p2p-akka/readme.md

   "chunk hashes" of size `BYTES_PER_CHUNK` as defined below.
     * Currently, `chunk`s are made up of smaller `pieces`
         * I believe this terminology is the opposite of bit-torrent's
-    * The relation is as follows (from `P2PFile.scala`, `LocalP2PFile`)
+    * The relation is as follows (from file `P2PFile.scala`, class `LocalP2PFile`)
         ```scala
         val BYTES_PER_PIECE = 1024
         val PIECES_PER_CHUNK = 3
         val BYTES_PER_CHUNK = BYTES_PER_PIECE * PIECES_PER_CHUNK
         ```
 * A file's "`abbreviation`" is a hash of `$filename$chunkHashes$fileLength`
-* The client may upload these hashes along with the filename to all "trackers" it knows.
-Once the tracker receives it,
+* The client may upload these hashes along with the filename to all "tracker" servers it knows.
+Once a tracker receives it,
-    * If the hash matches any file the tracker currently has by this name, or the tracker has no file with this name, the tracker adds this client to the list of known "seeders" of this file
-    * Otherwise, the tracker has a file with this name but a different hash, and the new listing will be _rejected_
+    * If the tracker has a file with this name but a different hash, the new listing will be _rejected_
+    * Otherwise, the tracker adds this client to the list of known "seeders" of this file

 #### Becoming a leecher

+* A __swarm__ is the known set of seeders and leechers of a particular file
-* A client may request the list of seeders of a file from a tracker, and receive their addresses (in the form of Akka `PeerRef`s)
+* A client receives addresses of members of a file's _swarm_ from a tracker (in the form of Akka `PeerRef`s)
     * Upon doing this, the tracker adds the requester to the _leecher set_ for this _swarm_
-* After The client initiates chunk requests from up to `maxConcurrentChunks` peers at a time
+* The client initiates chunk requests from up to `maxConcurrentChunks` peers at a time
-    * they send the client their chunks, and the client saves these chunks to a local file
+* They each respond with their chunks, which the client saves to a local file

 ### Tests

-I am using TDD, please run the `scalatest` tests in the `tests` directory to verify that your dependencies are there and everything is up and running properly by running
+Development is losely _test-driven_, so please run the `scalatest` tests in the `tests` directory to verify that your dependencies are there and everything is up and running properly by running the following shell command in the repository's base directory

 ```
 $ sbt test
 ```

+The tests also form a decent presentation of how everything works.

 #### Next-Level Tests (TODO)

 N.B.: These should use the `Client`'s configurable `uploadLimit` (already implemented) to make it easier to investigate what exactly is going on.

 1. 2 peers have file but 1 *dies* part-way through transfer
 2. 1 of two peers sends corrupted chunk, other does rest of file
-3. Download from peer who doesn't have whole file
-4. Download from peer who comes online after transfer starts
+3. Download from peer who comes online after transfer starts
+4. Run across multiple JVMs
+5. Run across multiple Linux VMs
+6. Run across multiple physical nodes
+7. Benchmarks

+### Next-Level features (TODO)

-5. CLI-based progress bar by setting the `max-upload-speed` to e.g.
+* CLI-based progress bar
-   2-bytes-per-second
+* Full-fledged GUI
+* DHT

 ### Actor Structure

 * `Tracker` --- responds to
     1. requests to seed
     2. requests for seeders
 * `Client`